 Maintenance — don’t get a coffee maker you can’t clean, won’t clean, or you just think will have difficulty cleaning.
 Coffee-making should be relaxing and easy, not stressful.

 We really like the coffee makers we reviewed and we hope that we’ve succeeded in showing their good features to you.
 We tried to cover everything, from French Press and pour-over, to drip brewers and espresso, latte, and cappuccino makers.
+Hope this helped you find the right coffee machine supplier for you.
 If you know other great coffee makers not made in China that you’d like share with us and our visitors, please don’t hesitate to drop a comment in the comment section bellow!
 Happy coffee-making!